panga-invocation-pod/panga-concepts/participating_in_panga/workshop_slides.md

 ---
 ## Participation not membership

+A participatory project
+across dynamic relationships
+maintaing high-context collaboration
+on multiple approaches to reducing barriers to collectivising basic needs

+# No membership 'rights'; shared responsibility

 <!--
 The notion of Panga we are invoking is a dynamic participatory project fulled by high-context collaboration; not a network or organisation for which joining gives 'membership' rights.